Tag Archive for: Montana

 Best of Portrait Photos 2017 Greener Visuals Photography Title page

-I love this time of year when I can reflect back on all of the fun photos I made of my clients over the course of this past year.
+I love this time of year.
+It’s a chance to reflect back on my Best of 2017 Portrait photos.
+To remember all of the fun I had with my clients over this past year.
 2017 was a blast!

-I feel blessed for all the new relationships I made throughout the year and for being able to tell candid, creative stories through photographs!
+I feel blessed for all the new relationships I made throughout the year.
+It’s a gift for me to be able to tell candid, creative stories through photographs in southwest Montana and beyond!

-Here are some of my favorite Greener Visuals Photography Best of 2017 Portrait Photography that I made during this trip recent trip around the sun.
+During this recent trip around the sun, here are some of my favorite Best of 2017 Portrait photographs that I made.
 I look forward to what adventures await in 2018.

-If you are in need of new family portraits, business portraits, headshots, engagement photos or an epic wedding photographer, Greener Visuals Photography is available for all your professional photographic needs in 2018!
+If you are in need of new family, business headshots, engagement photos, or an epic wedding photographer, Greener Visuals Photography is available for all your professional photographic needs in 2018!

 Happy New Year everyone! -M